iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 IowaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on IowaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Tort cases are civil filings seeking remedy for personal injury and foreseeable loss in Iowa.
+Tort cases are generally considered civil filings seeking remedy for personal injury and foreseeable loss in Iowa.
 Most tort cases involve individuals filing a claim against a state agency or public official, but one may file a personal injury claim against another person.
-All tort cases in Iowa begin at the State Appeal Board and only go to the Iowa judiciary when the claimant has exhausted administrative options.
+Tort cases in Iowa typically begin at the State Appeal Board and may proceed to the Iowa judiciary when the claimant has exhausted administrative options.
 As required by law, court officials keep court records of these cases, which are available to the public upon request.

 What is Iowa Tort Law?